-(d) Cash and Cash Equivalents, Financial Assets "at Fair Value through Profit & Loss", "Available-for-Sale Financial Assets" and Held-to-Maturity Investments

-The City's objective is to maximise its return on cash and investments, whilst maintaining an adequate level of liquidity and preserving capital.
+NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30TH JUNE 2018 22.
+FINANCIAL RISK MANAGEMENT (Continued) Cash and Cash Equivalents, Financial Assets "at Fair Value through Profit & Loss", "Available-for-Sale Financial Assets" (d) and Held-to-Maturity Investments The City's objective is to maximise its return on cash and investments, whilst maintaining an adequate level of liquidity and preserving capital.
 The City has an Investment Policy which complies with the relevant legislation.
-The policy is regularly reviewed by Council and an Investment Report is made avaliable to the Council on a monthly basis setting out the make-up and performance of the portfolio.

-Cash and investments are also subject to interest rate risk - the the risk that movements in interest rates could affect returns and income

-A further risk associated with cash and investments is credit risk - the risk that the investment counterparty will not complete their obligations particular to a financial instrument, resulting in a financial loss to the City- be it of a capital or income nature.
+The policy is regularly reviewed by Council and an Investment Report is made available to the Council on a monthly basis setting out the make-up and performance of the portfolio.
+Cash and investments are also subject to interest rate risk - the the risk that movements in interest rates could affect returns and income A further risk associated with cash and investments is credit risk - the risk that the investment counterparty will not complete their obligations particular to a financial instrument, resulting in a financial loss to the City- be it of a capital or income nature.
 The City manages these risks by diversifying its portfolio and only purchasing investments with high credit ratings or capital guarantees in accordance with investment restrictions prescribed in the Local Government (Financial Management) Regulations 1996.

-2018 2017

-\$ \$

-Impact of a 1% (1) movement in interest rates on cash and in vestments

-Equity 1,485,574 1,436,520

-Statement of Comprehensive Income 1,485,574 1,436,520

-Notes

-(1) Sensitivity percentages based on management's expectations of future possible market movements.
+2018 2017 \$ Impact of a 1% (1) movement in interest rates on cash and investments Equity 1,485,574 1,436,520 Statement of Comprehensive Income 1,485,574 1,436,520 Notes (1) Sensitivity percentages based on management's expectations of future possible market movements.
 (Price movements calculated on investments subject to fair value adjustments.
 Interest rate movements calculated on cash, cash equivalents and managed funds.)